pivotal/docs-platform-automation/docs/getting-started.md

 {% code_snippet 'pivotal/platform-automation', 'staged-director-config' %}

 !!! note
     staged-director-config will not be able to grab all sensitive fields in your Ops Manager installation (for example: vcenter_username and vcenter_password if using vsphere).
-To find these missing fields, please refer to the <a href="https://docs.pivotal.io/pivotalcf/opsman-api/">Ops Manager API Documentation</a>
+    To find these missing fields, please refer to the [Ops Manager API Documentation](https://docs.pivotal.io/pivotalcf/opsman-api/)

 ## Generating Product Configuration
 To generate the configuration for a tile, you will need the following: